Menu:

-A joint venture of Allegheny Energy and American Electric Power to build a new interstate high-voltage transmission line called the Potomac Appalachian Transmission Highline or PATH.
+A unsuccessful joint venture of Allegheny Energy (now FirstEnergy) and American Electric Power to build a new interstate high-voltage transmission line called the Potomac Appalachian Transmission Highline or PATH.

-PATH is a single 765 kilo-volt transmission line from St. Albans, WV to Kemptown, MD.
-Tower heights will average 180 feet (although we have seen plans for a tower on the mountain at the west side of the Appalachian Trail engineered at 209 feet!) and right-of-ways will be 200 feet wide.
+PATH was a single 765 kilo-volt transmission line from St. Albans, WV to Kemptown, MD.
+Tower heights were proposed to average 180 feet (although we have seen plans for a tower on the mountain at the west side of the Appalachian Trail engineered at 209 feet!) and right-of-ways are proposed to be 200 feet wide.
 Some proposed routes follow existing power line right-of-ways, some are creating new right-of-ways in areas that do not currently have power lines, and some are proposing a second or third right-of-way running parallel to existing power lines.
-These will be very large transmission lines, completely dwarfing most of the ones we currently have in our area.
+These are proposed to be very large transmission lines, completely dwarfing most of the ones we currently have in our area.
 The current 500kV towers in Jefferson County average 100-feet, and the 138kV towers average 75-feet tall.
 PATH is intended to transport electricity from coal-fired power plants in the Ohio Valley to the Eastern seaboard metropolises.
-There will be no local benefit.
+There would be no local benefit.

-The transmission lines will run through 14 counties in West Virginia, including Jefferson.
-PATH will also cross 3 counties in Virginia and one in Maryland.
-At this time, PATH’s proposed route would run through or nearby numerous subdivisions, farms, parks, businesses, schools and historic sites.
+The transmission lines were proposed to run through 14 counties in West Virginia, including Jefferson.
+PATH also proposed to cross 3 counties in Virginia and one in Maryland.
+PATH’s proposed route would run through or nearby numerous subdivisions, farms, parks, businesses, schools and historic sites.
 Properties in the way of proposed routes will be purchased by PATH and either demolished or resold.

 Environmental Effects: